GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 ### From the Command Line

-The above example can also be run a shell command as:
+The above examples can also be run as a shell command:

 ```console
 fault_source_modeler.py -geo FaultDatabase.geojson -xml FaultModel.xml